lorinma/dockeride/README.md

 Quay")](https://quay.io/repository/lorinma/ide)

 My dotfiles in docker image
-with vim and bash setup
+with vim and bash setup in Ubuntu

 ## instruction: